Neural Low-Discrepancy Sequences: Results

 \subsection{Discrepancy Minimization}

 We evaluate the discrepancy of \textsc{NeuroLDS} in dimension $d=4$ for three different choices of $L_2$-discrepancy losses: the symmetric $D^{\text{sym}}_{2}$, the star $D^{\text{star}}_{2}$, and the centered $D^{\text{ctr}}_{2}$.
 For each loss, our \textsc{NeuroLDS} sequence is obtained by pretraining on Sobol' prefixes and then fine-tuning on the target discrepancy.
 To ensure comparable conditions, we apply a burn-in of $128$ points across the board: (i) during pretraining we regress to Sobol' with the first $128$ points discarded (i.e., indices are shifted by $128$), and (ii) Sobol' and Halton baselines are likewise evaluated after discarding their first $128$ points.
-Hyperparameters for \textsc{NeuroLDS} are selected \emph{per loss} using Optuna; \cite{akiba2019optuna}; the best configurations are summarized in the Appendix in \Tref{tab:optuna-hparams}.
+Hyperparameters for \textsc{NeuroLDS} are selected \emph{per loss} using Optuna; \citep{akiba2019optuna}; the best configurations are summarized in the Appendix in \Tref{tab:optuna-hparams}.

-Besides the classical Sobol' and Halton baselines, we also compare against randomized Sobol' via Owen's nested uniform scrambling; \cite{Owen1995,Owen1997}.
+Besides the classical Sobol' and Halton baselines, we also compare against randomized Sobol' via Owen's nested uniform scrambling; \citep{Owen1995,Owen1997}.
 This yields sequences that retain low-discrepancy guarantees in expectation, while breaking any uniformity flaws.
 In our experiments, we report the mean over $32$ independent scramblings.

 \Tref{tab:disc-selected} in the Appendix reports the exact discrepancy values for several values of $N$. \textsc{NeuroLDS} achieves the lowest discrepancy at every sequence length for all three losses.
 Scrambling reduces some oscillations in Sobol', but even its randomized variants remain above \textsc{NeuroLDS} for all reported $N$.
 The full sequence discrepancy profiles are shown in \fref{fig:res:discrepancy_minimization}.
+For completeness, the Appendix also reports the corresponding $D^{\text{sym}}_{2}$ discrepancy curves in dimensions $1$–$3$ (see \fref{fig:123SYM}), which serve as a lower-dimensional reference and show that improvements are modest in 1D but become progressively clearer as dimension increases.

 For visual aid, \fref{fig:res:2d-scatter} in the Appendix shows the first $N \in \{64,128,256\}$ points of Sobol' and \textsc{NeuroLDS} in two dimensions.
 For this illustrative experiment, \textsc{NeuroLDS} was trained with the $D^\text{sym}_{2}$, and all hyperparameters were tuned via Optuna.
 Although Sobol' achieves good global coverage, it often exhibits structured alignments and mild clustering artifacts, particularly at small $N$.
 By contrast, \textsc{NeuroLDS} points appear more irregular, or random, while still covering the domain evenly.